Five Great Winter Festivals in Nagano

 On the first night of the festival, a local ritual called the Narasawa Daitengu is performed.
 Swinging a large, fiery torch in front of the crowd, a tengu in white robes dances and purifies the grounds.
 The blazing torch contrasts brilliantly with the snow, and orange embers fall slowly in its wake.
 It is usually performed around 18:00 for approximately one hour and followed by fireworks.

-Another popular portion of the Iiyama Snow Festival is the kamakura igloo village (late January to late February) where you can dine with your family and friends.
+While not part of the Iiyama Snow Festival, the kamakura igloo village is another popular attraction in Iiyama from late January to late February, where you can dine with your family and friends.
 The restaurant serves Noroshi Nabe, a hot pot meal featuring locally grown vegetables and mushrooms.
-Reservations are required, so please see the official English website for more information.
+Reservations are required, so please see the igloo village's official English website for more information.